kcenon/pacs_system/docs/project_status.md

 ## Conclusion

-The PACS System project has established a solid foundation with all core DICOM services implemented and demonstrated through sample applications.
-The project is now ready to move forward with advanced features for a complete production-ready system.
+The PACS System project is progressing well with all core DICOM services implemented and recent improvements enhancing the architecture.
+The direct integration with the thread_system has simplified the codebase while maintaining performance.
+With the comprehensive service interfaces now in place, the project has established a solid foundation for future enhancements.